Death Valley Germans: Background

-The family consisted of 34-year-old architect Egbert Rimkus, his 11-year-old son Georg Weber, Rimkus's 27-year-old girlfriend Cornelia Meyer and her 4-year-old son Max Meyer, all of who were from Dresden, Germany.
+The family consisted of 34-year-old architect Egbert Rimkus, his 11-year-old son Georg Weber, Rimkus's 27-year-old girlfriend Cornelia Meyer and her 4-year-old son Max Meyer, all of whom were from Dresden, Germany.
 The group arrived in the United States on 8 July 1996 at Seattle–Tacoma International Airport, immediately flying on to Los Angeles International Airport, where they rented a green 1996 Plymouth Voyager minivan.
 They spent some time in the San Clemente area of Southern California, then drove to Paradise, Nevada, where they stayed at the Treasure Island Hotel and Casino.
-During the trip, Egbert called home to Germany requesting $1,500 to be wired to them in California and then asked his ex-wife again before entering the park.
+During the trip, Rimkus called his bank in Germany requesting $1,500 to be wired to them in California and then faxed his ex-wife asking for additional funds (which were never sent) before entering the park.

 The family then drove to Death Valley National Park on 22 July, where they bought two copies of the "Death Valley National Monument Museum Text" (in German) at the Furnace Creek Visitors Center and spent their first night camping out in Hanaupah Canyon near Telescope Peak.
 The next day, the group traveled to various tourist sites, with Cornelia signing the names of all the family members on a visitors' log at an abandoned mining camp.
 She included with the signature that they would be headed over the pass, most likely indicating Mengel Pass.
-A U.S. flag taken from the Geologist's Cabin was discovered in the van, making it clear the Germans had also visited that location.
+A U.S. flag taken from the Geologist's Cabin in Butte Valley was discovered in the van, making it clear the Germans had also visited that location.